frenck/spook/documentation/integrations/homeassistant.md

 ### Unknown helper sources

 A number of {term}`helpers <helper>` are built on top of another entity: a threshold on a sensor, a derivative on a counter, a utility meter on an energy reading.
-Spook knows which twelve helper types store a source reference and where each one keeps it, reads that configuration, and raises a repair issue when a source is unknown to Home Assistant.
+Spook knows which thirteen helper types store a source reference and where each one keeps it, reads that configuration, and raises a repair issue when a source is unknown to Home Assistant.

 Groups and min/max helpers are handled elsewhere on purpose.
 Both have a repair of their own that can do something better than reporting the problem, so this one stays out of their way.